Mariinsky Theatre: Mariinsky Theatre today

-Although this box was not officially referred to as the "Tsar's Box", this box is where the Emperor and his family always sat when attending performances at the theatre.
+Although this box was not officially referred to as the "Tsar's Box" (that name was given to the box in the center of the auditorium), this box is where the Emperor and his family always sat when attending performances at the theatre.

 Under Yuri Temirkanov, Principal Conductor from 1976 to 1988, the Opera Company continued to stage innovative productions of both modern and classic Russian operas.

 In April 2022, resident conductor Gavriel Heine, a protégé of Gergiev, resigned from the theater in part because of the 2022 Russian invasion of Ukraine.

 Mariinsky Theatre Concert Hall

 The nearby Mariinsky Theatre Concert Hall, designed by French architect, Xavier Fabre, opened in spring 2007.